davido/gerrit-buildbot-plugin/src/main/resources/Documentation/config-buildbot.md

 :	EMail of (optionally non interactive account) owner of buildbot.
         Buildbot verification are published by this user.
 Mandatory.

+`user.forgeReviewerIdentity`
+:	Forge reviewer identity.
+With `put` command Buildbot reports verification
+        status with buildbot own identity.
+If this option is set to `false` (default is `true`) then the verification status is reported under caller's own identity.

 `log.directory`
 :       Directory where log files are put.
 Those are the log of verification.
         Currently these log are published through plugins own LogServlet.